rust-lang/rust-wiki-backup/Note-bors-usage.md

 commits only, not pull requests; if you update a pull request to contain new commits, they need to be reviewed anew.

-Not all commits go through it, because from time to time we bypass it and break the tree ourselves; but we have made much use of it.

-It is somewhat slow: github has a rate-limited API so it only cycles one step every 2 minutes.
+It is somewhat slow: github has a rate-limited API so it only cycles one step every 5 minutes.
 Which is plenty fast enough to integrate changes, but not instant-feedback fast.